New Brunn--Minkowski and functional inequalities via convexity of entropy: Applications to functional inequalities

-\end{cor} \begin{proof}[Proof sketch] The proof is a standard argument using the facts that $\frac{\d}{\d t} D(P^{\ast}_{t} \mu \Vert \gamma ) = - I(P^{\ast}_{t} \mu \Vert \gamma )$, and that the Ornstein-Uhlenbeck semigroup preserves the class of even functions as well as the class of log-concave functions. \end{proof} \begin{rem} The previous proof uses only the dimension-free part $4D(\mu \Vert \gamma) \leq I(\mu \Vert \gamma)$ in Corollary \ref{cor: logsobolev}.
+\end{cor} \begin{proof}[Proof sketch] The proof is a standard argument using the facts that $\frac{\d}{\d t} D(P^{\ast}_{t} \mu \Vert \gamma ) = - I(P^{\ast}_{t} \mu \Vert \gamma )$, and that the Ornstein-Uhlenbeck semigroup $P_{t}$ (which acts on functions) preserves the class of even functions as well as the class of log-concave functions. \end{proof} \begin{rem} The previous proof uses only the dimension-free part $4D(\mu \Vert \gamma) \leq I(\mu \Vert \gamma)$ in Corollary \ref{cor: logsobolev}.
 One can use the dimensional dependence available.
 However, this really improves the inequality only for short times $t$.
-Long term behavior seems to be dominated by the ``curvature'' aspect. \end{rem}
+Long-term behavior seems to be dominated by the ``curvature'' aspect.
+The interested reader may also consult \cite{BakryBolleyGentil12}. \end{rem}

 We conclude this section with another typical application of the HWI inequality. \begin{cor}[A Talagrand inequality] Let $\mu$ be an even strongly log-concave probability measure on $\R^n$.
 Then,